 Step 6.
-Cook for an additional 3 to 4 hours or until the dumplings are tender.
-Stir several times during the final cooking period to prevent dumplings from sticking together.
+Cook for an additional 2 to 3 hours or until the dumplings are tender.
+Stir several times during the final cooking period to prevent the dumplings from sticking together.
 (Note: the dumplings will absorb quite a bit of liquid while cooking.
 If the mixture becomes too thick, add water or additional broth as needed.)

 🔀 Recipe Variations

 - Substitute leftover baked ham to make ham and dumplings.

 - Any cuts of chicken will work in this recipe.
 A mix of boneless, skinless thighs and breasts is very nice.

 - Traditional southern chicken and dumplings do not contain any vegetables at all, but you may add a cup of frozen mixed vegetables if you insist.